Goal setting is a powerful process that allows you to formulate a plan for achieving everything you want out of your life.

 - Take actionable steps.

-For each individual goal, make a list (ie: an action plan) of the steps that you need to take to begin moving forward, then begin taking whatever action is indicated.
+For each individual goal, make a list (ie: an action plan) of the steps that you need to take to begin moving forward, then begin taking whatever action is indicated, and applying all of these other steps as well.

 After you begin taking action towards your goal, you may experience a few unexpected obstacles and snags.
-Don’t get discouraged, simply stop and reevaluate your action plan and make any necessary changes so that you can continue moving forward.
-It might be necessary to go through the above steps again and make adjustments.
+Don’t get discouraged, life happens.
+Simply take a moment to reevaluate your action plan and make any necessary changes so that you can continue moving forward.
+It might be necessary to go through the above steps again and make adjustments, but don’t let unplanned occurrences and obstacles stall your momentum.

 - Reward your success.

 Set up some type of benefit system and reward yourself for successfully reaching certain milestones along the way to your goals.
+Plan a trip, or buy yourself something special, or treat yourself to a night out on the on the town.
 Rewards help to acknowledge your hard work and provide additional incentives to keep on track.